-Phones should be left out of reach and turned off before the exam has begun.
-They should only be used to show the invigilator the environment if required or if there is a problem in connecting to the exam or re-joining the exam in the event that connection is lost completely.
-In all other circumstances they should be used in the event of emergencies only.
+Mobile phones should only be used as a second camera (if requested by the invigilator), to show the invigilator the environment if required or if there is a problem in connecting to the exam or re-joining the exam in the event that connection is lost completely.
+In all other circumstances mobile phones should be used in the event of emergencies only.
 Failure do so may be grounds for a misconduct issue (please see the section on Misconduct).

 Candidates should not have any notes or any materials to take notes for the DFPH Exam.
-However, candidates will be allowed to use a single-sided A3 or A4 whiteboard to make notes during the exam.
-Please ensure that you have a working erasable pen (with eraser).
+However, candidates will be allowed to use an A3 or A4 whiteboard to make notes during the exam.
+Candidates should ensure that they have a working erasable pen (with eraser).
 Leaving the room to access another pen/eraser will not be permitted.